Deploys the GTFS RT stack so users can register feeds and publish to them from the Owntrack mobile app manage.rt.gtfs.zone

 landing-zone Static homepage at gtfs.zone

-This repo provides the Terraform deployment that wires them together with supporting infrastructure.
+This repo provides the Kubernetes (k3s + ArgoCD) deployment that wires them together with supporting infrastructure.

 flowchart LR